Conceptual Design of the Muonium-to-Antimuonium Conversion Experiment (MACE): Introduction

 The advent of new intense and slow muon sources and the significant advances in modern particle detection technologies will lead to new possibilities in the design of new lepton flavor violation experiments.
-Regarding the muonium to antimuonium conversion, we intend to improve the present bound by more than two orders of magnitude in the proposed Muonium-to-Antimuonium Conversion Experiment (MACE).
-For the uninvestigated $\mathrm{M}\to\gamma\gamma$ process, a sensitivity of $\mathcal{O}(10^{-12})$ or better is pursued in the pilot MACE \textsc{Phase-I} experiment.
-The limit of $\mu\to e^+\gamma\gamma$ is also expected to be improved by one order of magnitude in this experiment.
+Regarding the muonium-to-antimuonium conversion, we intend to improve the present bound by more than two orders of magnitude in the proposed Muonium-to-Antimuonium Conversion Experiment (MACE).
+For the barely touched process $\mathrm{M}\to\gamma\gamma$, a sensitivity of $\mathcal{O}(10^{-12})$ or better is pursued in the pilot MACE \textsc{Phase-I} experiment.
+The limit of $\mu^+\to e^+\gamma\gamma$ is also expected to be improved by one order of magnitude in this experiment stage.
+The experimental plan of searching for the aforementioned processes by optimizing the detector system and changing the event selection criteria is also discussed at the end of this article.

 The conceptual design study focuses on the following aspects: the physics motivation, the development of a high-intensity muon beam, the high-efficiency muonium production in a vacuum, an optimized design of detector system and requirements in physics performance.
-This report summarizes the theoretical and experimental aspects of MACE.
+This article summarizes the theoretical and experimental aspects of MACE.